In this blog post, We will understand about 10 drawbacks of PMP.

 5. Doesn't guarantee a job

-So, Passing doesn’t guarantee a job and Not many companies will give a higher weightage to PMP vs others.
+So, Passing doesn’t guarantee a job, and only a few companies will give a higher weightage to PMP vs. others.

 6. No guarantee of Salary hikes or Promotion

-If you think that clearing PMP will make you eligible to get a hike or promotion, there is no certainty to it.
-While few organizations may consider it but others don’t see it as a direct benefit towards the company and is considered as personal development only.
+If you think clearing PMP will make you eligible for a hike or promotion, there is no certainty about it.
+While few organizations may consider it but others don’t see it as a direct benefit to the company and is considered as personal development only.

-Some of the PMP professionals have encountered strange interviews where the panel has asked basic definition level PMBOK based questions.
-How many of you remember specifics which you have learned at the time of PMP preparation.
+Some PMP professionals have encountered strange interviews where the panel has asked basic definition level PMBOK-based questions.
+How many of you remember specifics that you have learned at the time of PMP preparation.

-SO you need to revise PMBOK if you are anticipating any interviewer may go in PMBOK details.
+So you need to revise PMBOK if you are anticipating any interviewer may go into PMBOK details.

 8. Doesn’t guarantee that anyone will be able to play the Project Manager role

-Passing doesn’t guarantee that you are the great project manager out there and doesn’t really display that you have real knowledge.
-PMP can’t transform a bad project manager to a good one or a good project manager to a better project manager.
+Passing doesn’t guarantee that you are a great project manager out there and doesn’t really display that you have actual knowledge.
+PMP can’t transform a bad project manager into a good one or a good project manager into a better project manager.

-Holding a certificate should not obscure the fact that real-life experience is by far more valuable than any certificate and cannot be replaced by it.
-A true project management professional is a person with great project management experience and a track record of successfully implementing projects – not a person with a certificate.
+Holding a certificate should not obscure that real-life experience is far more valuable than any certificate and cannot be replaced by it.
+A proper project management professional is a person with excellent experience and a track record of successfully implementing projects, not someone with a certificate.

 9. Industry relevance

-What kind of industry do you currently work in and in the future where do you want to work?
+What kind of industry do you currently work in, and where do you want to work in the future?

-If you’re working at new-age startups and tech organizations, don’t bother as the methodology that the PMP teaches isn’t relevant in these types of organizations, and the PMP certification would likely not benefit you in this environment.
+If you’re working at new-age startups and tech organizations, don’t bother.
+The methodology that the PMP teaches isn’t relevant in these organizations, and the PMP certification would likely not benefit you in this environment.

-For newer and smaller tech companies, I would recommend an Agile-related certification instead of PMP, as this methodology is more prevalent in tech and software development.
+I recommend an Agile-related certification instead of PMP for newer and smaller tech companies, as this methodology is more prevalent in tech and software development.

 PMP or any other certification will take a back seat in front of real-world experience for any organization.
 If you are from other countries that prefer prince2 or CompTIA over PMP then better avoid PMP.